AmanDony/ios-sample-appp/ViperApp-master/README.md

 One advantage of VIPER is that it makes unit testing so much easier!
 We have been able to fully test Interactor, Presenter, Entity and Router.

-## Module Generation
-VIPER comes with a lot of boilplate codes.
-We have created a script to generate the most basic viper modules https://github.com/SwiftTsubame/TsubameVIPER.git.
-This script will also be further improved according to the evolution of our understanding of VIPER.